 Damage to sewer lines can cause you inconvenience and put you on the hook for costly repairs after water damage.
-A few problems you may experience are: damage to a sewer line include blockage and back-up of indoor toilets and other plumbing fixtures, a foul sewer gas odor in your home, blocked drains, mold, outdoor water leaks on your lawn, pools of septic water in your yard, sinkholes, rodent/insect infestations, and cracks in your foundation.
+A few problems you may come across: sewer line damage, including blockage and back-up of indoor toilets and other plumbing fixtures; a foul sewer gas odor in your home; blocked drains; mold; outdoor water leaks on your lawn; pools of septic water in your yard; sinkholes; rodent or insect infestation; and cracks in your foundation.

-No one wants to deal with all the inconvenience and expense without having a plan in place.
-You have a few options when it comes to purchasing a sewer line protection plan.
+No one wants to deal with all of this without having a plan in place.
+You have a few options when it comes to buying a sewer line protection plan.

-Since many homeowners insurance policies exclude coverage for sewer lines, you may be able to add coverage by an endorsement to cover sewer backup.
+Many homeowners insurance policies exclude coverage for sewer lines.
+But you may be able to add coverage by an endorsement to cover sewer backup.
 These add-ons are also sometimes called riders to the policy.
-You can check with your current homeowners insurance company to see if this endorsement is available and what the specific cost is for adding sewer line coverage along with what types of water damage are covered.
-Another option is to purchase a policy from a company that specializes in sewer line protection.
+You can check with your current insurance company to see if this rider is available.
+If so, you can ask about the specific cost for adding sewer line coverage, along with what types of water damage are covered.
+Another option is to purchase a policy from a company that specializes in sewer line coverage.